saikpr/megadata-proposal/README.md

 ### What is your contingency plan for things not going to schedule?

 First, I will try to meet each deadline, and a separate Doc will be maintained with the achievements and failures.
 Second, possibly a weekly sync up with the mentor, to provide efficient support.

 If required, deliverables to be redefined to avoid roadblocks and ensure that major work is completed within the time-frame.
-Last 15 days are kept for contingency and if everything is on time, which will be used to support Nice to have features.
+Last 15 days are kept for contingency and if everything is on time, which will be used to implement Nice to have features.

 # Management of Coding Project

 ### How do you propose to ensure code is submitted/tested?

 Weekly Code Reviews.
-Since the project is defined with concrete tasks, with __expectations__ listed from each tasks.
+Since the project is defined with concrete tasks, with __expectations__ listed from each task.
 The mentor will confirm that the expectations from each activity are met.
 And that will be maintained in a Google Sheet along with commit id.

-After approval of Mentor, the code will be finally pushed to the main branch, as features are implemented.
+After approval of Mentor, the code will be finally pushed to the main branch, as important features are implemented.

 I will also publish a blog with the demo of the minimal number of steps to get the application running.
 (Will try to release a video also, but no promises for that)

 #### Testing Methodology
 "Something that is untested is broken."